johngorsky/johngorsky.github.io/_pages/resume.md

 ### Resume and LinkedIn ###

-To contact me or obtain a copy of my resume please feel free to contact me via my LinkedIn page at www.linkedin.com/in/johngorsky .
+To contact me or obtain a copy of my resume please feel free to contact me via my [LinkedIn page](www.linkedin.com/in/johngorsky) .